merge-lab/FI_Device_Library/README.md

 # FT DEVICE LIBRARY
 Library for the abstraction of FT Devices on embedded microcontrollers such as ESP32
 Supports:
-- DLHR-L01D Analog Transducer: implemented and tested
+- DLHR-L01D Analog Transducer: implemented and moderately tested
 - DLHR-L10D and DLH-L30D Digital Transducers: implemented but as of yet untested

 ## OVERVIEW